Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Conclusion

 \section{Conclusion}

 This paper introduced the Neural Parameter-Varying Data-enabled Predictive Control (NPV-DeePC) framework to address the challenges of controlling Atmospheric Pressure Plasma Jets (APPJs) in biomedical applications.
-The proposed controller integrates the neural DeePC approach with a Hyper Deep Neural Network (HyperDNN), enabling seamless adaptation to varying operating conditions.
-This approach ensures safe and effective control of APPJs while eliminating the need for demanding system identification.
+By integrating a Hyper Deep Neural Network (HyperDNN) with the neural DeePC, the proposed method enables adaptive representation of time-varying dynamics, ensuring reliable and high-precision performance across diverse operating conditions.

-Through various simulations, the performance of the proposed controller was benchmarked against neural DeePC, DeePC, and MPC.
-The experiments focused on two key scenarios: surface temperature tracking and optimal thermal dose delivery.
-The system's behavior was evaluated under both noise-free and noisy conditions.
-The results demonstrated that NPV-DeePC outperformed the other controllers in terms of accuracy, robustness, and adaptability.
-Specifically, NPV-DeePC effectively managed the dynamic variations in the jet's tip-to-surface distance and input and state constraints, achieving lower tracking errors and more consistent thermal dose delivery compared to the alternatives.
-Furthermore, the method required a reasonable computational effort, making it practical for real-time applications.
+Comprehensive simulations benchmarked NPV-DeePC against neural DeePC, standard DeePC, and MPC across two key tasks: surface temperature tracking and optimal thermal dose delivery.
+The evaluation considered both noise-free and noisy environments, as well as variations in the jet’s tip-to-surface distance.
+The results showed that NPV-DeePC consistently achieved superior tracking accuracy and adaptability.
+In particular, it maintained stable performance under dynamic variations, effectively enforced input and state constraints, and delivered more accurate and consistent thermal doses compared to alternative controllers.
+Importantly, these benefits were obtained with moderate computational cost, supporting the feasibility of real-time implementation.

-These findings underscore the potential of NPV-DeePC as a reliable and efficient solution for ensuring safe, effective, and precise control of APPJs in sensitive biomedical treatments.
-Additionally, the framework offers a promising approach for other parameter-varying or nonlinear systems.
-Future work will focus on ensuring stability and recursive feasibility, as well as enhancing the controller's robustness.
+Overall, the findings highlight NPV-DeePC as an effective solution for APPJs in sensitive biomedical treatments, where precision and reliability are paramount.
+More broadly, the approach provides a generalizable paradigm for controlling other nonlinear and parameter-varying systems where conventional approaches face scalability or adaptability limitations.
+Future work will aim to establish formal stability and recursive feasibility guarantees, and to further enhance robustness against noise and disturbances.